Smoking or vaping with Crohn's or Colitis

 • Changing your immune system.

 • Making the lining of your gut more leaky.
-This could make it easier for bacteria or other foreign substances to pass into your blood and trigger an immune response.
+This could make it easier for bacteria or other foreign substances to enter your blood and cause an immune response.

 Should I stop smoking?

 Giving up smoking is important for people with Crohn’s.
 It’s never too late to quit.
-If you stop smoking:
+If you stop smoking, your risk factors return to that of someone who has never smoked, so that:

 • Your risk of a flare-up is the same as a non-smoker.